-Professor Colleen Medill is nationally recognized as an expert in the field of Employee Benefits Law, and as a teacher of Property and Legal Skills Development.
-She teaches three of her four law school courses using textbooks that she has authored.
-Professor Medill is the sole author of Introduction to Employee Benefits Law: Policy and Practice (West 5th ed.
-2018), Developing Professional Skills: Property (West 2011), and Acing Property (West 2d ed.
-2012).
-She is a co-author of Contemporary Property (West 4th ed.
-2013).
+Professor Colleen Medill is nationally recognized as a scholar of Employee Benefits Law and as a teacher of Property and Legal Skills Development.
+Professor Medill is the sole author of Introduction to Employee Benefits Law: Policy and Practice (West Academic 6th ed. forthcoming 2023), Experiencing Property (West Academic forthcoming 2023), Developing Professional Skills: Property (hardcopy by: West Academic 2011; interactive digital-only version forthcoming 2023), and Acing Property (West Academic 3rd ed.
+2021).
+She is a co-author of Contemporary Property (West 5th ed.
+2019).

 Professor Medill is nationally recognized for her scholarship on federal employee benefits law and related public policy.
 Her scholarly articles have been published in such journals as the Cornell Law Review, the Iowa Law Review, the Emory Law Journal, the North Carolina Law Review, and the Michigan Journal of Law Reform.
 Her textbook, Introduction to Employee Benefits Law: Policy and Practice, is the most widely adopted textbook in the field.
 She regularly speaks at national conferences on the responsibilities of employers and the rights of employees under the Employee Retirement Income Security Act of 1974 (ERISA), and has testified as an invited expert witness at the Department of Labor on trends in fiduciary plan administration and the outsourcing of ERISA fiduciary duties.